-Dinner was a delicious affair each day and we nearly tried everything on the menu over our three days at Vogafjós!
+Dinner was a delicious affair each day and we nearly tried everything on the menu over our three days at Vogafjós.
 Homemade geyser bread, which is baked in a communal “stove” in the ground, accompanied every meal.
 And oh, is it delicious!
 The best is geyser bread slathered with a butter and topped with smoked arctic char, which we had for breakfast and dinner daily.
 If you’re lucky, you might also get to try the moss bread which is made from moss gathered around the farm.
 We also thoroughly enjoyed the goulash soup, steamed arctic char, and meatballs with homemade rhubarb jam.
-Try the trio of homemade ice creams for dessert!
+Try the trio of homemade ice creams for dessert.

 Hotel Berg, Keflavik

-Hotel Berg is a fantastic base for exploring the lighthouses, black sand beaches, and steaming fumaroles of the Reykjanes Peninsula and is just a 20 minute dry to one of Iceland’s biggest attractions, the Blue Lagoon.
-And they send you out for the day with an ample breakfast including batter for homemade do-it-yourself waffles and all the toppings!
+Hotel Berg is a fantastic base for exploring the lighthouses, black sand beaches, and steaming fumaroles of the Reykjanes Peninsula and is just a 20 minute drive to one of Iceland’s biggest attractions, the Blue Lagoon.
+And they send you out for the day with an ample breakfast including batter for homemade do-it-yourself waffles and all the toppings.
 Breakfast even starts at 4am for those of us unlucky to have a very early flight out.